mafortin/GOUHFI/README.md

 Generating synthetic images for training:
 - [SynthSeg](https://github.com/BBillot/SynthSeg):
     - The synthetic images used to train GOUHFI were generated from the generative model proposed in SynthSeg.
+More precisely, the `BrainGenerator` object defined in [brain_generator.py](https://github.com/BBillot/SynthSeg/blob/master/SynthSeg/brain_generator.py) was used to create the synthetic images with the *labels_classes_priors* present in `/misc/` (the four `.npy` files).
 The generative model parameters used are described in the appendices of the paper related to this repository.

 ---